© Fabrizio de Blasio / OnP

-Luca Salsi studied at the Conservatorio Arrigo Boito in Parma under Lucetta Bizza and attended the masterclasses of baritone Carlo Meliciani.
+Luca Salsi studied at the Conservatorio Arrigo Boito in Parma under Lucetta Bizza and attended the master-classes of baritone Carlo Meliciani.
 In 2000, he won the Viotti International Music Competition in Vercelli.
-Soon thereafter, he was invited to perform on some of the world’s most prestigious opera stages (the New York Metropolitan Opera, Milan’s La Scala, London’s Royal Opera House, Munich’s Bayerische Staatsoper, the Washington National Opera, the Salzburg Festival, the Los Angeles Opera, the Berlin Staatsoper, the Gran Teatre del Liceu in Barcelona, the Maggio Musicale Fiorentino, the Rome Opera, the Teatro Regio in Parma, The Teatro San Carlo in Naples, the Teatro Filarmonico in Verona, the Teatro Massimo in Palermo, the Teatro Regio in Turin, the Torre del Lago Puccini Festival, the Amsterdam Concertgebouw, and the Teatro Real in Madrid).
-Luca Salsi has sung under the direction of numerous conductors, including James Conlon, Daniele Gatti, Plácido Domingo, Gustavo Dudamel, Nicola Luisotti, Riccardo Muti, Renato Palumbo, Donato Renzetti, and Alberto Zedda.
+Soon thereafter, he was invited to perform on some of the world’s most prestigious opera stages (the New York Metropolitan Opera, Milan’s La Scala, London’s Royal Opera House, the Bayerische Staatsoper in Munich, the Salzburg Festival, the Los Angeles Opera, the Berlin Staatsoper, the Maggio Musicale Fiorentino, the Rome Opera, The Teatro Regio in Parma, the Teatro San Carlo in Naples, the Teatro Massimo in Palermo, the Teatro Regio in Turin, the Torre del Lago Puccini Festival, the Amsterdam Concertgebouw, and the Teatro Real in Madrid).
+He has sung under the direction of numerous conductors, including James Conlon, Daniele Gatti, Plácido Domingo, Gustavo Dudamel, Nicola Luisotti, Riccardo Muti, Renato Palumbo, Donato Renzetti, and Alberto Zedda.
 He has also worked with directors like Robert Carsen, Hugo De Ana, Antony Minghella, Werner Herzog, Franco Zeffirelli, and David McVicar.
 He made his Barcelona debut at the Liceu in La Forza del destino (Don Carlo) and his Paris Opera debut in La Traviata.